chutified/crypto-currencies/README.md

 {"Name":"ETH"}
 ```

 **SubscribeCryptoResponse** defines the response message for the SubscribeCrypto rpc call.
-The message is composed either of the GetCryptoResponse if no error occurs during the request handle or the grpc.Status which holds the gRPC status code and the error message.
+The message is composed of the GetCryptoResponse (if no error occurs during the request handle) or the grpc.Status which holds the gRPC status code and the error message.

 *GetCryptoResponse is the response message with the data of the subscribed currency.*<br>
 *Error is the error message of the failed request handle.*